DineWithMe/Development-Tools/Good Code/README.md

 Create modular function for any code that we use more than once to improve code cleanness and maintainability.

+## Use Captial Constant Variable for string constant

+dont leave repeated string value without variable, instead create a constant variable(capital letter) them.

+benefit:
+-safer to search and replace variable name -consistency across code, we only need to change the value in variable

 ## Export at Index File

 For every folder, create a index file that import all the exported variable in that folder and export it in that index file.